Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 5. Personalization

-People like it when others show interest in them; creating rapport is vital to landing a sale.
-While emailing is not live chat and does not offer the same level of personalized communication, there are still techniques for implementing personalization elements into your email strategy.
+While email is not live chat and does not offer the same level of personalized communication, there are still techniques for implementing personalization elements into your email strategy.

 An example of personalizing emails for lead generation is to address the cold client by name, acknowledge their workplace, and, if the data allows, their position within the company.

 Another potent email personalization is congratulating a cold client on a special occasion.
-If you have their birth date, sending a congratulatory offer on their birthday will surely catch them by surprise.
+If you have their birth date, sending a congratulatory offer on their birthday will likely surprise them.

-Just make sure you have permission to use this data and that it was given to you by the person and not a third-party market researcher.
+Make sure you have permission to use this data and that it was provided by the person, not by a third-party market researcher.

 6. Avoid watery text

-They may receive over 100 emails daily.
+They may receive more than 100 emails per day.
 They don’t have time to open many of them.
 Keep your email copy focused and clean.
-Use precise wording to get the message across and avoid watery text.
+Use precise wording to convey the message and avoid vague language.

 Watery text is any type of writing that is unnecessarily wordy.